JustinLamMSFT/microsoft/microsoft-teams/compare-microsoft-teams-options-b.md

  |

-Join meetings without an account
+Default Outlook calendar view

  |

-Join meetings without an account
+Default Outlook calendar view

  |

-Join meetings without an account
+Default Outlook calendar view

+ |
+|

+No account needed to join meetings

+ |

+No account needed to join meetings

+ |

+No account needed to join meetings

+ |

+No account needed to join meetings

  |
 |